-The towers are too close to each other?
-That’s the telephoto compression effect.
+The towers appear close to each other due to the telephoto compression effect.
 The longer the focal length of the lens, the closer the objects appear to each other.
-And they will also appear to be more similar in size.
+And they will also seem to be more similar in size.

 Soundly took the picture using a Canon 75-300mm lens on a Canon 1300D camera.
 He used 300mm focal length.
-His camera has crop factor of 1.6×.
+His camera has a crop factor of 1.6×.
 And thus, the lens is equivalent to 480mm lens on a 35mm camera.
-Using these variables, it can be calculated that the horizontal field of view is about 4.3°.
+Using these variables, we can calculate that the horizontal field of view is about 4.3°.
 As a comparison, our eyes have a horizontal field of view of about 55°.

 The following is a demonstration of the telephoto compression effect.
-As the focal length becomes longer, the objects appear more similar in size, and look more closely together.
-The mugs here are in the same size and are not moved during picture-taking.
+As the focal length becomes longer, the objects appear more similar in size and look more closely together.
+The glasses here are in the same size and were not moved during picture-taking.

 “But There’s No Apparent Horizontal Curvature!”